-Tokio Millennium Re AG - U.S. branch ('TMRUS') is regulated by the NYDFS and is licensed to carry on insurance business under section 1113(a) of the New York Insurance Law.
-TMRUS is also licensed and/or accredited as a reinsurer in all 50 states.
-TMRUS is required to file a set of financial statements prepared in accordance with statutory accounting practises prescribed or permitted by the U.S. insurance regulators.
-Statutory net income and statutory surplus, as reported to the insurance regulatory authorities, differ in certain respect from the amounts prepared in accordance with IFRS and the main differences relate to the treatment of deferred acquisition expenses, deferred income, unrealised appreciation or decline in value of investments and non-admitted assets and deferred income taxes.
+Tokio Millennium Re AG - US branch ("TMRUS") is required to file a set of financial statements prepared in accordance with statutory accounting practices prescribed or permitted by the U.S. insurance regulators.
+Statutory net income and statutory surplus, as reported to the insurance regulatory authorities, differ in certain respect from the amounts prepared in accordance with IFRS and the main differences relate to the treatment of deferred acquisition costs, deferred income, unrealised appreciation or decline in value of investments and non-admitted assets and deferred income taxes.

 Minimum required statutory capital and surplus is based on the greater of the Risk Based Capital (RBC) level that would trigger regulatory action or minimum requirements per state insurance regulation.
-At both 31 December 2017 and 2016, TMRUS exceeded the minimum required statutory capital and surplus requirement and also exceeded the RBC minimum required level.
-TMRUS is required to maintain a minimum combined statutory surplus of USD 130.1 million (2016 - USD 109.7 million).
-As of 31 December 2017, the statutory surplus was USD 231.2 million (2016 - USD 194.7 million).
+At both 31 December 2018 and 2017, TMRUS exceeded the minimum required statutory capital and surplus requirement and also exceeded the RBC minimum required level.
+TMRUS is required to maintain a minimum combined statutory surplus of USD 65.0 million.
+As of 31 December 2018, the statutory surplus was USD 270.6 million (2017: USD 231.2 million).

-TMRUS as a U.S. branch does not pay ordinary dividends and would need approval from the NYDFS for any return of capital to TMR.
-As of 31 December 2017, TMRUS did not return any capital to TMR.
-Any return of capital in subsequent periods would need to be approved by the NYDFS based on the financial condition of TMRUS.
+TMRUS as a US Branch does not pay ordinary dividends and would need approval from the New York State Department of Financial Services for any return of capital to TMRAG.
+As of 31 December 2018, TMRUS did not return any capital to TMRAG.
+Any return of capital in subsequent periods would need to be approved by the NYSDFS based on the financial condition of TMRUS.

-31 December 2017 and 2016 (Expressed in thousands of United States Dollars)
+31 December 2018 and 2017 (Expressed in thousands of United States Dollars)